James4Ever0/notes/Free Mathematica Activation Method.md

 first generate MathID using a free wolfram account, login through it.

-next find the location of
+next find the location of `mathpass`. follow the format and create a new line above all lines, with the obtained activation code.

+for macos, we can find it here:
+`/Users/<userName>/Library/WolframEngine/Licensing/mathpass`

+for linux:
+``